 Despite the many advantages of using an SSL security certificate, as with all things in life, there can also be some disadvantages.

-1) Due to the complex nature of a transaction initiated on a site with SSL, your website can potentially slow down, therefore hindering customer experience.
+1) Due to the complex nature of a transaction initiated on a site with SSL, your website can potentially slow down if it is not optimised correctly, therefore hindering customer experience.
 However, if you weigh up the pros and cons, a slightly slower website might be worth the risk of third party hackers.

-2) The cost of running an SSL security certificate can be expensive.
+2) The cost of running an SSL security certificate can be expensive depending what level of certificate you go for.
 This is because the service providers need to pay for the infrastructure and maintenance and this may be too expensive for smaller businesses.

 There you have it, the pros and cons of security certificates on websites.
 If you still have some questions about whether SSL is for you, contact Image Concepts on 01423 900590 and we will be happy to help!